rukai/cargo-run-wasm/readme.md

 run-wasm = "run --release --package run-wasm --"
 ```

-4. Thats it, you can now run the commands described earler.
+4. Thats it, you can now run the commands described earlier.
 You can also run `cargo run-wasm --help` to view all the possible flags.

 ## Advantages over an equivalent bash/powershell/bat script